GoodluckH/finch-onsite/design-doc.md

 ## Overview
 This document outlines the complete system design for a legal intake form system that allows lawyers to capture and manage client information for legal matters derived from transcript calls.
 This is a B2B product designed for professional legal workflows with emphasis on dense, efficient UI/UX.

+### Core Workflow
+The system is designed to help lawyers decide whether to retain a client based on structured intake form data.
+The primary workflow involves:

+1. **Matter Creation**: Lawyer creates a new matter for a potential client
+2. **Transcript Upload**: Lawyer uploads a raw transcript of their conversation with the client (future feature)
+3. **AI-Powered Extraction**: AI automatically populates the intake form from the transcript (future feature)
+4. **Manual Review & Editing**: Lawyer reviews and edits AI-generated content as needed
+5. **Retention Decision**: Lawyer makes an informed decision based on complete intake form data

+This workflow supports two primary scenarios:
+- **Transcript-First**: Create matter → upload transcript → AI populates form → manual review/edits
+- **Manual-First**: Create matter → manually enter data → optionally upload transcript to overwrite/enhance

+The system must track changes to support auditing of manual overwrites versus AI-generated content.

 ## Technology Stack

 ### Backend